Work related stress guide for staff

 No one can ever be in control of all the stresses in their life, but we can learn how to manage them better.
-The University through the Staff Development Program offers individual staff members the opportunity to build their confidence and skills in areas such as communication skills, managing change and conflict resolution.
+The University through DeakinDevelop offers individual staff members the opportunity to build their confidence and skills in areas such as communication skills, managing change and conflict resolution.
+There is also online training through Lynda.com.
 Some faculties and other areas run local health and well being programs.

-The Division of Student Life website has some useful information and resources.
+Deakin has a range of health and wellbeing services for staff and students.
 In the community there are a range of programs that also address individual issues or interests such as insomnia, diet, yoga, aerobics and healthy heart assessments.